Internal Communication in International Companies: Succeeding

 - The manager for explanation, prioritization, connection with activity.

-- Short video for embodiment on sensitive topics.
+- The short video for embodiment on sensitive topics.

 An employee does not need to see the same message five times.
-They need to see it once in the right place and then discuss it with the right person.
+They need to see it once in the right place, then discuss it with the right person.

 What Does Not Work Well Internationally

-Some systems are appealing at launch but quickly lose steam:
+Some devices are appealing at launch but quickly lose steam:

 - The internal social network without editorial animation becomes an empty shell.